-9 Systems security engineering activities and tasks can be applied to a mechanism, component, system element, system, system of systems, processes, or organizations.
-Regardless of the size or complexity of the entity, there is need for a transdisciplinary systems engineering team to deliver systems that are trustworthy and that satisfy the protection needs and concerns of stakeholders.
+8 Systems security engineering activities and tasks can be applied to a mechanism, component, system element, system, system of systems, processes, or organizations.
+Regardless of the size or complexity of the entity, a transdisciplinary systems engineering team is needed to deliver systems that are trustworthy and that satisfy the protection needs and concerns of stakeholders.
 The processes are intended to be tailored to facilitate effectiveness.